top of page

 Click Here to connect to 3G AT HMLA

-DOR, Descendants of Remembrance, is a collective of children and grandchildren of Holocaust survivors who seek to steward the legacy of their family history in order to connect through personal stories, inspire cross-cultural conversations, and educate against hate.
-Launched in 2023, DOR@HMLA is a training program that will offer participants the opportunity to learn how to present an engaging, historically accurate, and educational presentation.
+DOR, Descendants of Remembrance, is a collective of children, grandchildren, and great-grandchildren of Holocaust survivors who seek to steward the legacy of their family history in order to connect through personal stories, inspire cross-cultural conversations, and educate against hate.
+Launched in 2023, DOR@HMLA is a speaker training program that will offer participants the opportunity to learn how to present an engaging, historically accurate, and educational presentation about their family’s experience during the Holocaust.
+Upon successfully completing the training, participants will be eligible to join the speaker’s bureau at Holocaust Museum LA.

-All participants are expected to attend every session of the 6-session intensive training as well as complete the assigned reading and exercises.
+All participants are expected to attend every session of the 6-session intensive training as well as complete the assigned exercises.

 Teen DOR (Descendants of Remembrance) at Holocaust Museum LA is a collective of grandchildren and great-grandchildren of Holocaust survivors dedicated to stewarding and preserving their family legacies.